All smiles as Britain's William and Kate meet Pakistan PM Khan

 Girls are particularly sidelined from education in a country where women have struggled for basic rights for decades.

-For many in Pakistan, nostalgia for Diana has lain heavy over the trip.
+For many in Pakistan, nostalgia for Diana has lain heavily over the trip.

 She first charmed Pakistanis with an official visit in 1991, and is remembered fondly for her efforts on later private visits to help Khan raise money for a charity cancer hospital.